GabrielRytov/ARPi-Blynk/README.md

            digitalWrite(humidifier, HIGH);
 ```

 Modifying the code is very straight forward.
 All the blynk related code is on the Raspberry Pi under `/linux/main.cpp`, and the code for the nano is at `/src.cpp`.
-To add or remove a device- wire it accordingly to the nano, and interpret it to the built-in language mentioned above.